TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-applying-computer-settings.md

  reg unload HKLM\BROKENSOFTWARE
 ```

-    6. If this issue was fixed by disabling this policy locally, then you should avoid using the CleanupProfiles policy and use other method to perform the profile cleanup.
+    6. If this issue was fixed by disabling this policy locally, avoid using the CleanupProfiles policy and use other methods to perform the profile cleanup

 ```
  Machine\Admin Templates\System\User Profiles\Delete user profiles older than a specified number of days on system restart